Trump says Ukraine should have surrendered to Russia and blames Zelensky for war

 “Let’s get this war, which never would have started if I were President, over with!
 We can do it the easy way, or the hard way – and the easy way is always better.
 It’s time to “MAKE A DEAL.”
 NO MORE LIVES SHOULD BE LOST!!!”

-Trump has long promised that he would bring the war in Ukraine to an end when he returned to the White House.
-He frequently said he would end it on his first day, but the war is ongoing.
-So far, the U.S. has given more than $65 billion in military assistance to Ukraine since 2022.
+Trump long boasted that he could end the war in Ukraine in 24 hours, and promised that he would end it when he returned to the White House.
+To date, the U.S. has given more than $65 billion in military assistance to Ukraine since 2022.

 Join our commenting forum